Charmed Spark K8s

 state.

-NOTE: The Azure Storage Integrator charm assumes heirarchical namespaces to have been enabled by default.
-When you create a new storage account, please make sure you check “Hierarchical Namespaces” checkbox.
-If you want to use legacy storage account that doesn’t have hierarchical namespaces enabled, please configure Azure Storage integrator charm to use WASB / WASBS protocol instead with: juju config azure-storage connection-protocol=wasbs
+The Azure Storage Integrator charm assumes hierarchical namespaces to have been enabled by default.
+When you create a new storage account, please make sure you check the “Hierarchical Namespaces” checkbox.
+If you want to use a legacy storage account that doesn’t have hierarchical namespaces enabled, please configure Azure Storage integrator charm to use WASB / WASBS protocol instead with: juju config azure-storage connection-protocol=wasbs

 needs to be created beforehand in the Azure container for the Spark History server to work.
 Please refer to the How-To Setup Environment guide for more detailed instructions.